AutonomousEnterprise/autonomousenterprise.github.io/_posts/2025-08-16-enterprise-value-potential-from-agentic-generative-ai.md

 title: Enterprise Value Potential from Agentic Generative AI
 author: djankov
 ---
 On a humid August Monday morning in 2029, the CEO of a global retail giant received an alert.
 Not from an analyst or a regional manager, but from an AI system she had never met.
-The message was crisp: inventory in Southeast Asia would be depleted in 12 days, consumer sentiment was shifting toward eco-friendly packaging, and a new supplier in Vietnam could meet the demand within three weeks at a lower cost.
-No human had orchestrated this chain of insights.
+The message was crisp: “_inventory in Southeast Asia will be depleted in 12 days, consumer sentiment is shifting toward eco-friendly packaging, a new supplier has been contracted in Vietnam that will meet the demand within three weeks at a lower cost._” No human had orchestrated this chain of insights and actions.
 It was the work of an autonomous, generative AI agent – an entity capable of gathering intelligence, reasoning through trade-offs, and executing actions at machine speed.
 In that moment, the abstract promise of AI became a tangible competitive advantage, and the question for her, and for every other C-suite leader, was no longer whether AI could create value, but how quickly it could be embedded across the enterprise before rivals caught up.

-## Key Data Points
+## By the Numbers

 ### Global economic potential: $2.6T - $4.4T